gogradle/gogradle/docs/faq.md

 # FAQ

-## How to tackle 'Cannot recognized package: appengine' ?
+## How to tackle 'Cannot recognize package: appengine' ?

 `appengine` and `appengine_internal` are GCE packages so they can't be fetched.
 You can add the following code in your `build.gradle`: